 Teddy Bears for the next fifty years.
 While American firms mainly

 and later competitors such as Hermann and Bing, exported bears

 across Europe.
-Only with the First World War did the Teddy Bear industries
+Only with the First World War did the Teddy Bear

 Although some Teddies had been made in Britain from around 1910,

-firms involved were J.K.
+first firms involved were J.K.
 Farnell, The Deans Rag Book Co, and

 H.G.
 Stone & Co (who sold their bears under the trade name

 'Chiltern Toys'.
-English bears tended to be softer in look and feel than their
+English bears tended to be softer in look and

-things gradually returned to normal, many new Teddy designs
+When things gradually returned to normal, many new Teddy designs

 appeared alongside the traditional jointed bears.
 One of the most

 influential of these new bears was designed by Wendy Boston.

 Seeing the rapid spread of washing machines, she created an

 unjointed, fully washable bear - a design which was soon copied by

 From the mid-1970s onwards, more and more adults began collecting

-as the illustrious history of the Teddy Bear became clear,
+but as the illustrious history of the Teddy Bear became clear,

 some people began to look for older bears with traditional

 designs.
 As manufacturers realized the interest in old bears, they

 began to aim some of their new products at collectors, rather than

 children.
-Steiff produced their first limited edition replica bears in the
+Steiff produced their first limited edition replica

-England.
+bear Museum in England.
 Since then, a new craze of bear collecting

 has swept the globe - full circle to the Teddy-mania of the early